-TO: All Counsel of Record
+To: All Counsel of Record

-Pursuant to L.U.CIV.R.
-5(d)(3), notice is hereby given that on the date entered below I served the following discovery device(s):
+Pursuant to L.U.
+CIV.
+R. 5(d)(3), notice is hereby given that on the date entered below I served the following discovery device(s):

-(V) Check as appropriate:
+$(\checkmark)$ Check as appropriate:

 Interrogatories to:

 Requests for Production of Documents to:

 Requests for Admissions to:

+Responses to Interrogatories of:

+Responses to Requests for Production of Documents of:

 FORM 2(b) (ND/SD MISS.
 DEC.
-2016)
+2011)